Choose your settings

 Don’t hesitate to reach out to a legal professional to help you interpret legal documents.

-4. New regulations: What is the value of the self-insurance fund?
+4. New legal requirement: How much is in the self-insurance fund?

-Effective April 15, 2022, Bill 141 requires condos to have a self-insurance fund.
-This means that at the end of the first year, this fund must contain at least 50% of the highest deductible amount, then 100% at the end of the following year.
-If a loss occurs requiring the withdrawal of money from this fund, the condo syndicate will then be required to collect a special contribution from its members the following year.
-The goal is to restore the entire fund.
-The maximum contribution that can be required in a single year is 50% of the highest deductible amount.
-If necessary, the difference will be claimed the following year.
+On April 15, 2022, Bill 141 provided that condominiums must have a self-insurance fund.
+This means that at the end of the first year, the fund must have at least 50% of the highest deductible amount, and 100% by the end of the following year.
+If something happens and money needs to be withdrawn from this fund, the condo syndicate must collect a special assessment from its members the following year.
+The goal will be to fully replenish the fund.
+The maximum assessment that can be required in a single year is 50% of the highest deductible amount.
+If need be, the difference will be claimed the following year.

-Does the desired property have a self-insurance fund?
+Does the condo you’re interested in have a self-insurance fund?

 Home insurance